-* Our partners the Fair Labor Association have an ongoing program of assessments in our upstream supply chain, which will inform our human rights work.
-Because of this, we have extended this objective to 2020.
+* Our partner the Fair Labor Association has an ongoing program of assessments in our upstream supply chain, which will inform our human rights work.
+Because of this, we have extended this objective to 2020

 How we manage our human rights issues

-The HRDD program is comprised of the following eight components.
+The HRDD program currently comprises the following eight components.

 Respect for human rights is woven into the fabric of our daily operations through some of our 36 commitments.
-These commitments are based on our Corporate Business Principles and are continually reviewed, as some goals are achieved or the challenges we face change.
+These commitments are based on our Corporate Business Principles and are continually reviewed as goals are achieved or the challenges we face change.

-Since 2011, we have engaged with thousands of stakeholders through our stakeholder convenings, but also as part of our active participation in different forums and conferences, and one-on-one interactions with global and local community support officers.
+Since 2011, we have engaged with thousands of stakeholders through our stakeholder convenings, active participation in different forums and conferences, and one-on-one interactions with global and local community support officers.

-We have partnered with some of the most expert organizations, starting with the Danish Institute for Human Rights (DIHR) back in 2010 and then with the Fair Labor Association (cocoa and hazelnuts) and Verité (fish and seafood, and coffee).
+We have partnered with some of the most expert organizations, starting with the Danish Institute for Human Rights (DIHR) back in 2010 and then with the Fair Labor Association (cocoa and hazelnuts) and Verité (seafood, palm oil and coffee).

-Employee training is fundamental to promoting human rights, and we aim to train all of our employees on human rights.
+Employee training is fundamental to promoting human rights, and we aim to train all of our employees on this topic.
 Our training programs raise awareness of human rights issues among employees and develop their skills in dealing with them.

-In addition, we have previously conducted 13 HRIAs in high-risk countries together with the DIHR (these were completed before 2018 and are not new activity).
+In addition, we have previously conducted 13 human rights impact assessments in high-risk countries together with the DIHR (these were completed before 2018 and are not new activity).

 Since 2011, based on the many risk and impact assessments we have carried out at the corporate level and on the ground, we have identified 11 human rights issues that are the most salient and developed dedicated action plans to address them.

-A key part of addressing human rights issues is ensuring grievance mechanisms are available to rights-holders.
-Our HRDD program helps us to identify and enable effective remediation.
+A key part of addressing human rights issues is ensuring grievance mechanisms are available to rights holders.
+Our HDD program helps us to identify and enable effective remediation.
 How this works varies across countries and industries, and we seek to do what we can to ensure remediation is always available.

 Human rights and the Sustainable Development Goals (SDGs)